jcarbonnell/nova/README.md

 ### 🧪 Testnet Usage

-⚠️ **Testnet Mode**: IPFS uploads are mocked on testnet - files are stored in-memory and not persisted to IPFS.
+⚠️ **Testnet Mode**: file uploads are mocked on testnet - files are stored in-memory and not persisted.
 Blockchain operations (group registration, member management) are real and use faucet tokens on nova-sdk-6.testnet.

 For development, use **testnet** explicitly: